 In C# Keywords are predefined words with special meaning to the compiler.
 These are reserved identifiers used in C# for specific purposes.
 They cannot be used as identifiers (name) for a variable, class or interface in a program unless @ is included as the prefix to make them verbatim identifiers.

-E.g., switch is a keyword we cannot use switch as an identifier, but we can use @switch as an identifier.
+E.g., ‘switch’ is one of the keywords in c# & we cannot use ‘switch’ as an identifier, but we can use @switch as an identifier.

-We can distribute C# Keywords into below given categories.
+We can distribute C# Keywords into following categories.

 They are used to access base class of an object or another class.
 They include:

-These are used to restrict access to class members and member functions outside class.
+Another type of keywords in c# are access modifiers.
+We use these to restrict access to class members and member functions outside class.
 These include:

 Some other words are used to add some specific meaning in code.
 They are called contextual keywords.
 They are also used as identifiers, including: